-Host a WHS educator at your location to lead children through a short 30-45 minute historical activity.
+Host a museum educator at your location to lead children through a 30-60 minute historical program.
 Costumes, games, and artifacts introduce a passion for local and global history through this community outreach program.
 The programs listed below are a selection of the activities available for a traveling “History on Wheels” program.

 Fun and Games